Thanksgiving is next week! I kinda don’t have plans. Is that weird? I think it’s going to be a Friendsgiving situation.

 I made this yesterday because I remember how much I love sweet potato and comté cheese together.
 But I switched it up by adding caramelized onions into the mix and drizzled a bunch of rosemary butter all on top of ‘em.
 Dreamy!

-The trick to making twice baked sweet potatoes pretty is adding the mixture to a piping bag and using a star piping tip.
+The trick to making twice baked sweet potatoes pretty is adding the mixture to a star piping tip.
 Star piping tips are a gift from the baking gods because even if you’re a terrible piper, the star-tip makes everything look pretty!

 After I made these yesterday, I decided that this is dish I’m bringing to Friendsgiving.
 I’m also thinking of bringing this fennel dip because I remember last year we ate it SO fast after it was shot.